anoopkarnik/company-landing-page/README.md

 📂 `apps/nextjs-app/lib/constants/appDetails.tsx`

-### Option 2: Use Strapi CMS (No-Code Editing)
+### Option 2: Use Strapi CMS

 1) Open Strapi at localhost:1337
-2) Navigate to Content Manager (Sidebar → "Single Types").
+2) Navigate to Content Manager (Sidebar).
-3) Click on "company-landing-page" to edit your profile details.
+3) Click on "companyLandingPage" under "SINGLE TYPES" to edit your profile details.
 4) Save & Publish to see changes reflected instantly!

+---

+## 🛠 Configuring the Landing Page Data

+### Option 1: Data from Files

+By default, the landing page displays information from files.

+### Option 2: Data from Strapi CMS

+If you prefer to fetch data from Strapi CMS instead of files, follow these steps:

+1) Click on ⚙️ Settings icon located at the bottom left of the page.
+This will open a settings panel on the right side.
+2) Enter the password (default: "password").
+To customize this, update the SETTINGS_PASSWORD environment variable.
+Then, click Verify.
+3) Once verified, toggle the switch to change the data source from file-based to CMS-based.
+4) To revert back to file-based data, simply toggle the switch again.

 ---